 - All Professional Plan features

-Having started as a bootstrap company in 2001, when most customer service software was clunky and complicated, Kayako now boasts a roster of Fortune 100 companies and over 131,000 customers worldwide.
-We chose it as the best value since its entry-level plan is about half the price of its competitors and includes some essential features, like agent collision detection.
+Having started as a bootstrap company in 2001, when most customer service software was clunky and complicated.
+Kayako now boasts a roster of Fortune 100 companies and over 131,000 customers worldwide.
+We chose it as the best value since its entry-level plan is about half the price of its competitors and includes some essential features, like multichannel ticketing and communication.

 Kayako focuses on ease-of-use and creating a personal conversation with customers through a clean and minimal dashboard it calls a unified inbox.
 As with other modern ticketing systems, customers can send inquiries via email, live chat, Facebook, Twitter, or a self-service portal.